libero/reviewer-client/README.md

 - disable saucelabs on a PR by adding `[skip-saucelabs]` to your PR description
   - can't disable per commit because github [doesn't expose the commit message in its context](https://github.community/t/accessing-commit-message-in-pull-request-event/17158/2)
   - saucelabs job will always be run on commit/merge to master
+- browsers to run are set in `.github/workflows/ci.yml`
 - all test results are publically available
 - testcafe prints link to saucelabs test result to stdout
 - to allow browsertest containerization we need to inject a `BASE_URL` from an environment variable